rust-lang/team/docs/threat-model.md

 - Changing the code of `sync-team` or `team` to give themselves special permissions.
 - Changing the code of CI workflows.
 - Adding or modifying a file that affects what gets executed on CI.
 For example `.cargo/config.toml` (affects Cargo) or `rust-toolchain.toml` file (affects Rustup).
+- Upgrading dependencies in `Cargo.lock` to a compromised version.

 ### Content attacks
 The second category is "content attacks", which can be done without changing code, only by modifying the TOML data files.
 This kind of attack could be performed by a maintainer, unless we explicitly protect against it.